Multi-modal Gaussian Process Variational Autoencoders for Neural and Behavioral Data: Experiments

-We fit the MM-GPVAE model to these data using a 2-dimensional latent space to describe the moving visual stimulus and a 3-dimensional latent space to describe the Poisson rates from the 10 motor units.
-Of these, one latent dimension is shared between modalities.
-Here, a small number of dimensions are used both because only a few dimensions were needed to be able to accurately reconstruct the data of each modality, and also because it allows for easier interpretation of the latent dynamics with respect to the experiment.
-We split a 20 second recording into 6 trials of equal length for model fitting.
-Here, it is worth noting that the trials are much longer ($\sim$ 3300 timebins) than in the previous experiments.
-To encourage the visual-stimulus latent space to capture the slow dynamics of the moving flower, and the neural latent space to capture the fast dynamics of the flapping wings, we initialized the length-scale ($\ell$) parameter of the GP kernel at a value of 300 for the image latent, 10 for the neural latent, and 150 for the latent component shared between modalities.
 We find that the MM-GPVAE is able to accurately reconstruct both the neural rates (Fig \ref{fig:moth}(b)) and visual stimulus (Fig \ref{fig:moth}(c)) from its low dimensional latent space.
 We see that the neural rates are strongly modulated by the wing-flap oscillation at approximately 22 Hz.
-This is of course also seen in the neural latent space identified by the MM-GPVAE.
-At the bottom of Figure \ref{fig:moth}(b) we see that the first PC of the 2-dimensional latent space closely aligns with the torque measurement along the z-axis of the moth motion, a measurement previously identified to be closely associated with wing beating \cite{putney2019precise}.
+This is also seen in the neural latent space identified by the MM-GPVAE.
+At the bottom of Figure \ref{fig:moth}(b) we see that the 1-dimensional latent space closely aligns with the torque measurement along the z-axis of the moth motion, a measurement previously identified to be closely associated with wing beating \citep{putney2019precise}.
 The MM-GPVAE is also able to reconstruct the visual stimulus data, as seen in \ref{fig:moth}(c).
-When viewing the latent space corresponding to the visual stimulus modality, we find that the value of the smoothly evolving latent variable closely tracks the position of the stimulus in x dimension (the only dimension along which it moves, see Figure \ref{fig:moth}(e)).
-Finally, the shared latent dimension shows some modulation with wing-flapping, but exhibits temporal structure not obviously related to the flapping frequency or stimulus motion.
+When viewing the latent space corresponding to the visual stimulus modality, we find that the value of the smoothly evolving latent variable closely tracks the position of the stimulus in x dimension (the only dimension along which it moves, see Fig \ref{fig:moth}(e)).
+Finally, the shared latent dimension shows some modulation with wing-flapping but exhibits temporal structure not obviously related to the flapping frequency or stimulus motion.
 This may correspond to a longer-timescale motor behavior such as the variation in how strongly the hawkmoth is responding to track the stimulus, which could depend on the degree of its attention to the stimulus and its state of motivation.
 Importantly, we find that including a shared dimension better reconstructs the data than not including one, suggesting that there is a component of neural dynamics shared with stimulus dynamics.
-Specifically, we find that if we remove the shared latent we see approximately a 70\% drop in mse in reconstruction of the image modality and about a 5\% drop for reconstruction of the rates.
-Because the neural rates have such a strong wing-flapping modulation, we expect the slower-moving dynamics to account for only a small amount of the variability here.
+Specifically, we find that if we remove the shared latent we see approximately a 70\% reduction the reconstruction accuracy of the image modality and about a 5\% reduction in the reconstruction of the rates (Fig \ref{fig:moth_latent_impact}).
+Because the neural rates have a strong wing-flapping modulation, we expect the slower-moving dynamics to account for only a small amount of the variability here.
+Lastly, to demonstrate the interpretability advantage of linear decoder layer used for the neural likelihood, we visualize how each of the 10 motor neurons is loaded onto either the neural-only dynamics or the dynamics shared with the moving stimulus Figure \ref{fig:moth}(d).
+For a closer look a individual neurons modulations by shared and independent latent components, see Figure \ref{fig:moth_latent_impact}(b).